symfony/symfony-docs/security.rst

 strategy (e.g. API tokens), complex authorization logic and many other things (because security is complex!).

-Fortunately, there are a lot of :doc:`Security Cookbook Articles </security/index>` aimed at describing many of these situations.
-Also, see the :doc:`Security Reference Section </reference/configuration/security>`.
-Many of the options don't have specific details, but seeing the full possible configuration tree may be useful.
+Fortunately, there are a lot of Security Cookbook Articles aimed at describing many of these situations.
+Also, see the :doc:`Security Reference Section
+</reference/configuration/security>`.
+Many of the options don't have specific
+details, but seeing the full possible configuration tree may be useful.

 Good luck!